run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/knowledge-portal.md

  - **2**: shows the total of knowledge

- - **3**: shows the types of filters to find the knowledge, refining the initial search by selecting one of the options
+ - **3**: shows filters to find the knowledge, refining the initial search by selecting one of the options

  - **4**: Relation of knowledge found